Android 16: APV codec support

 Android 16 introduces support for the Advanced Professional Video (APV) codec, designed for professional-level high-quality video recording and post-production.
 The APV codec standard offers features such as YUV 422 color sampling, 10-bit encoding, and target bitrates of up to 2 Gbit/s.
 A reference implementation is provided through the OpenAPV project.

 Vertical text rendering

 To better support languages that utilize vertical writing systems, such as Mongolian, Android 16 adds low-level support for rendering and measuring text vertically.
 A new flag, VERTICAL_TEXT_FLAG, has been added to the Paint class.
 When this flag is set, Paint's text measurement APIs will report vertical advances instead of horizontal ones, and Canvas will draw text vertically.

+Battery health

+The battery information screen can show battery health and cycles count on supported smartphones.

 Development

 Android 16 development began with the release of the first developer preview on November 19, 2024, followed by a second preview on December 18.
 These early builds introduced initial features, APIs, and behavior changes for developer feedback.
 The first beta version, released on January 23, 2025, marked the transition to a more stable testing phase.
 Platform stability was reached with Beta 3 in March, finalizing the APIs and behaviors and allowing developers to publish to the Play Store.
 The stable release of Android 16 was made available on June 10, 2025, earlier in the year than previous Android versions.

 Android 16 also introduced a revised structure for software development kit (SDK) releases.
 The first SDK, released in March 2025 alongside Beta 3, included new APIs, features, and behavior changes.
 A second SDK, expected in late 2025, is focused solely on delivering additional APIs and features without altering platform behavior.
 Google stated that this two-phase approach is intended to accelerate innovation in app and device development.